DESCRIPTION

 ANTIDOTE(S)

-Intra-venous N-acetylcysteine infusion is indicated as outlined in the following links: |
+Intra-venous acetylcysteine infusion is indicated as outlined in the following links: |

-N-acetylcysteine should be administered to pregnant patients following the standard adult regimen.
-Transplacental transport of N-acetylcysteine is not thought to be clinically significant, however delay in initiation of N-acetylcysteine treatment is associated with increased incidence of spontaneous abortion and fetal death.
-N-acetylcysteine is not considered teratogenic.
+Acetylcysteine should be administered to pregnant patients following the standard adult regimen.
+Transplacental transport of acetylcysteine is not thought to be clinically significant, however, delay in initiation of acetylcysteine treatment is associated with increased incidence of spontaneous abortion and fetal death.
+Acetylcysteine is not considered teratogenic. |

-6 to 23% of patients receiving IV N-acetylcysteine develop an anaphylactoid reaction.
-These do not represent a immunological (allergic) reaction; rather, they are thought due to a direct dose-dependent effect on histamine release and generally occur within the first two hours of an infusion.
-History of previous anaphylactoid reaction to N-acetylcysteine does not contraindicate use.
-If there is concern of recurrence of the reaction the patient may be pre-treated 15 minutes before commencement of the infusion with an IV antihistamine (e.g. diphenhydramine); and the initial N-acetylcysteine dose infused over 30 to 60 minutes.
+Six to 23% of patients receiving IV acetylcysteine develop an anaphylactoid reaction.
+These do not represent an immunological (allergic) reaction; rather, they are thought due to a direct dose-dependent effect on histamine release and generally occur within the first two hours of an infusion.
+History of previous anaphylactoid reaction to acetylcysteine does not contraindicate use.
+If there is concern of recurrence of the reaction the patient may be pre-treated 15 minutes before commencement of the infusion with an antihistamine.
 Effects range from mild flushing to urticaria, angioedema, or bronchospasm.
 Hypotension may occasionally occur.
 Asthmatics appear more at risk.
-However, effects are usually easily managed and there is no reason to withhold N-acetylcysteine from any patient when indicated. |
+However, effects are usually easily managed and there is no reason to withhold acetylcysteine from any patient when indicated. |

-Hyponatremia has been reported in children if administered N-acetylcysteine in 5% dextrose following adult protocols for dilution of infused dose. |
+Hyponatremia has been reported in children if administered acetylcysteine in 5% dextrose following adult protocols for dilution of infused dose. |

 ENHANCED ELIMINATION